Heat intensifying into the weekend

 Today’s forecast:

-High temperatures climb a couple of degrees today and a little more Saturday.
-Humidity streams in as well with a steady south wind bringing a heat index climbing to 108 to 110 degrees.
-Once we hit that 108-degree heat index, a heat advisory will be issued for southeast Texas.
+High temperatures climb into the 100s today.
+Humidity streams in as well with a steady south wind bringing a heat index climbing to 105 to 108 degrees.
+Because we expect to hit that 108-degree heat index, a heat advisory has been issued for southeast Texas.
 Record highs are also possible through Sunday.

 Why so hot this week?